rkuma183/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 <a target="_blank" href="https://www.processon.com/">
 ProcessOn.com</a>
 provides a free on-line tool to draw diagrams such as
 <a target="_blank" href="https://www.processon.com/view/56e785b1e4b05387d0391d33">
 this</a>

+Amazon provides icons in a sample PowerPoint file you cut and paste, or you can download a zip containing icon .png and .svg files.

 ## More on Amazon #